janfrodej/Aurora/server/docs/sysop/development.md

 In order to install these dockers, you do the following:

+1. Install necesary packages to use Docker on your system.
+For Ubuntu 22.04 this means the package "docker.io".
+Install on Ubuntu by running: "sudo apt install docker.io".
 1. Have the AURORA git code/repo sync available in some folder on your computer.
 1. Create a folder somewhere on your computer (eg. /home/USER/aurora).
 1. Copy the aurora_dockers.tar.gz to the new folder.